 Pro Tip: Don’t have a budget?
 Get started today with my free printable Budget Worksheet!
 Just subscribe to my blog and you get it for free!

 Just like planning out your budget, you can plan your gifts in advance, too.
 In fact, collecting gifts year-round – rather than waiting a week before a gift-giving event, like a birthday or anniversary – can be a huge cost-saver.

 The key to coming up with gift ideas on a budget is to shop for meaningful gifts when they are on sale…even if it is months in advance.
 One of my favorite budget gift-giving ideas is to collect deeply discounted holiday gifts post-holiday…for next year’s event.
 I have scored classic holiday-themed gifts – like Yankee jar candles – for 90% off the normal retail price.

 You can find clearance-priced, low-budget gifts for other occasions besides the holiday season.
 Look for wedding and bridal shower gifts at the end of summer, Mother’s Day gifts for next year at the end of May and next year’s Valentine’s Day gifts on February 15.

 Another way to score deals on gifts is to buy in bulk.
 For example, if you like to gift bottles of wine, you can buy it by the case for a better deal.

 Pro Tip: If you buy budget gifts year-round, be sure to keep track of what you buy…and don’t overspend!

 Gift Giving Limits

 One of the best ways to keep your present expenditures in line with your budget is to create a gift-giving policy that all participants adhere to.
-For example, set Christmas gift-giving rules – like a specific dollar amount spending limit.
+For example, set Christmas gift-giving rules – like a specific dollar amount spending limit per person.
 Or agree to buy presents for the kids in your family (still within limits), but not adults.